 Java Modelling Tools

-Java Modelling Tools is a performance modelling suite for capacity planning and system performance prediction.
+JMT is a performance modelling suite for capacity planning and system performance prediction.
 The suite is based on queueing network models.
-It features, among others, an advanced discrete-event simulator for queueing models and Petri nets (jSIM) and mean value analysis algorithms (jMVA).
+JMT features, among others, an advanced discrete-event simulator for queueing models and Petri nets (jSIM) and mean value analysis algorithms (jMVA).

 - Reference: JMT: performance engineering tools for system modeling, ACM SIGMETRICS Performance Evaluation Review, Mar 2009.